-If a CloudLinux server has a version of libcurl installed that is newer than the version that is available from the standard CloudLinux repo, attempting to provision an EA4 profile will fail.
+If a CloudLinux server has a version of libcurl installed that is newer than the version available from the standard CloudLinux repo, and you attempt to provision an EA4 profile, it will fail.

 If you install a version of libcurl from a non-standard CloudLinux repo, such as the updates repo, then try to provision an EA4 profile or add a package in EasyApache 4, the process fails with an error like this:

 Error: Multilib version problems found.
 This often means that the root

 cause is something else and multilib version checking is just